KonnorRogers/evil_systems/README.md

 I write tests using Minitest and routinely reference [EvilMartians System of a Test blog post](https://evilmartians.com/chronicles/system-of-a-test-setting-up-end-to-end-rails-testing) for Minitest.) on best practices for system tests.
 In this blog post, they also have an opinionated way of setting up System Tests.

-There are 3 core issues with this setup:
+`EvilSystems` offers 3 distinct advantages over the setup provided by EvilMartians System of a Test:

 1.)
-The blog post was built with RSpec in mind
+The blog post was built with RSpec in mind, but we use Minitest here!

 2.)
 Constantly copying 5 files over into every new Rails app is annoying.
+Lets make that easier!

 3.)
-File changes can end up out of date if more utilities are needed.
+File changes can end up out of sync, a gem makes sure updates can be pushed to all users.

-`EvilSystems` is a quick, easy, reusable way to apply the SoaT concepts and settings to projects for system tests using Minitest and attempts the remedy the 3 issues mentioned above.
+`EvilSystems` is a quick, easy, reusable way to apply the SoaT concepts and settings to projects for system tests using Minitest.

 Full API documentation can be found here: